Quantum Entanglement Dynamics of Spacetime and Matter: Dual dynamics and solution to problem of time

-The dynamical equations as given in (\ref{dyn-G}) and (\ref{dyn-M}) solve the problem of time.
-Our solution resembles the Page-Wootters mechanism \cite{Page-Wootters} and in particular its very recent version \cite{QTime}.
+The dynamical equations as given in Eqs.~\ref{SchG} and \ref{SchMG} solve the problem of time in Schr\"{o}dinger's picture.
+The solution resembles the Page-Wootters mechanism \cite{Page-Wootters} and in particular its very recent version \cite{QTime}.
 However, in the context of quantum mechanics it is hard to associate time with a quantum degree of freedom.
 Fortunately, in quantum gravity we do have the desired quantum degree of freedom as spacetime itself is quantized.

 Another problem related to the problem of time is how to reconcile the apparent macroscopic irreversibility (e.g., the second law of thermodynamics) with the time-symmetry of microscopic laws.
 This is known as the paradox of time's arrow that has puzzled physicists at least since Boltzmann.
-Here, rather than reviewing the history of this long-standing problem, we give a surprisingly simple argument showing that our theory does have an arrow of time.
-In quantum field theory, the time symmetry is embodied by the invariance under a time-reversion operator $\hat{T}$ ($\hat{T}_{\mathrm{G}}$ for gravity and $\hat{T}_{\mathrm{M}}$ for matter), which can be defined for every quantized field.
-In our case, even if the theory has time-symmetry in the usual sense, dual entanglement in the time-inversion state $\hat {T}_{\mathrm{G}}\hat{T}_{\mathrm{M}}\left\vert \mathcal{A},(\psi ,A)\right\rangle $ never decrease because of a basic property of entanglement, which does not decrease under any (unitary or anti-unitary) transformations (e.g., $\hat{T}_{\mathrm{G}}$ and $\hat{T}_{\mathrm{M}}$) upon the Hilbert space of each field.
-Thus our theory has an \textit{entanglement-induced arrow of time} \cite{ICQT} and allows time-asymmetry at the most fundamental level.
-The $\mathrm{CPT}$ symmetry for spin-foam fermions was discussed in Ref.~\cite{Spin-Fermi}; full consideration of the $\mathrm{CPT}$ symmetry in our theory will be given in furture.
+Here, rather than reviewing the history of this long-standing problem, we give a simple argument showing that our theory might have an arrow of time.
+In QFT, the time symmetry is embodied by the invariance under a time-reversion operator $\hat{T}$ ($\hat{T}_{\mathrm{G}}$ for gravity and $\hat{T}_{\mathrm{M}}$ for matter), which can be defined for every quantized field.
+A basic property of entanglement is that it does not decrease under any local unitary transformations (such as charge conjugation $\hat{C}$ and space inversion $\hat{P}$).
+If we could assume that entanglement also does not decrease under any local anti-unitary transformations like time inversion $\hat{T}$---an unproven statement to the best of the author's knowledge, then in our case, even if the theory has time-symmetry in the usual sense, dual entanglement in the time-inversion state $\hat {T}_{\mathrm{G}}\hat{T}_{\mathrm{M}}\left\vert \mathcal{B},(\psi ,A)\right\rangle $ never decreases under time inversion (e.g., $\hat{T}_{\mathrm{G}}$ and $\hat{T}_{\mathrm{M}}$) upon the Hilbert space of each field.
+If this is indeed the case, our theory could have an \textit{entanglement-induced arrow of time} \cite{ICQT} and allow time-asymmetry at the most fundamental level; for a further discussion supporting the above argument on this issue, see below, Section {\bf 9}.
+The $\mathrm{CPT}$ symmetry for spin-foam fermions was discussed in Ref.~\cite{Spin-Fermi}; full consideration of the $\mathrm{CPT}$ symmetry in our theory will be given in future.